processifier/pfutil/README.md

   ```sh
   pfutil put -e 'path to eventlog csv file'
   ```
-Above execution assumes that eventlog input file satisfies the following criteria:
+The above execution assumes that eventlog input file satisfies the following criteria:
 * contains three obligatory columns:
-  * **case_id** - unique identifier of process instance
+  * **case_id** - unique identifier of a process instance
-  * **activity** - name of activity
+  * **activity** - the name of the activity
-  * **end_timestamp** - timestamp of activity completion
+  * **start_timestamp** or * **end_timestamp** - the timestamp of the activity start and completion respectively

-* optionally contains two additional columns
+* optionally contains one additional column

-  * **start_timestamp** - timestamp of activity start
-  * **resource** - resource assign to specific activity execution
+  * **resource** - resource assigned to specific activity execution

-* Timestamp is stored in specific format:
+* The timestamp is stored in a specific format:
   * **"%Y-%m-%dT%H:%M:%S"**

-NOTICE 1:  Presence start timestamp data in dataset enables additional duration statistics on activity level
+NOTICE 1:  Presence of the both timestamps in the dataset enables additional duration statistics on activity level

-NOTICE 2:  Output files are saved to default directory: **./processifier_output**
+NOTICE 2:  Output files are saved to the default directory: **./processifier_output**

 ## Run (user configuration)

-You can also execute pfutil with your own columns names mapping and chosen timestamp mask.
-Moreover there is option for specifing output folder:
+You can also execute pfutil with your own column name mapping and chosen timestamp mask.
+Moreover, there is an option for specifying the output folder:

   ```sh